Blog posts

 Published:

 My paper “Necessity of Hyperbolic Absolute Risk Aversion for the Concavity of Consumption Functions” was accepted at Journal of Mathematical Economics.
 The publication process was quite efficient.
 I came up with the idea in late September 2020 and wrote a short paper.
-After getting rejected from a different journal, I sent to JME.
-I am very happy that it came out in less than three months after I have started the project.
-Journals in economics tend to be very slow in the review process, perhaps because many papers tend to be long and unfocused.
+After being rejected by another journal, I submitted to JME.
+I am very happy that it came out in less than three months after I started the project.
+Journals in economics tend to be very slow in the review process, perhaps because many papers are long and unfocused.
 We should all write concise and focused papers.

 My unpublished COVID-19 paper is now my most cited paper